-Migratory Birds and Flyways - Asia
+Migratory birds and Flyways in Asia

 The routes followed by migratory birds on their journeys between their breeding and wintering places are known as flyways.
-BirdLife Partners in the countries and territories along the world’s great flyways are taking action for migratory birds, by protecting chains of IBAs used as feeding and resting sites, and working with governments, developers and funding agencies to reduce the impacts of infrastructure protects, such as windfarms and power distribution networks, on migratory birds.
+BirdLife Partners in the countries and territories along the world’s great flyways are taking action for migratory birds, by protecting chains of IBAs used as feeding and resting sites, and working with governments, developers and funding agencies to reduce the impacts of infrastructure projects, such as windfarms and power distribution networks, on migratory birds.

 The EAAF extends from within the Arctic Circle in Siberia, through East and South-east Asia, to Australia and New Zealand, and stretches across 22 countries.
 Tens of millions of birds of more than 150 waterbird species use this migration path every year.
 In fact, the flyway is used by more waterbird species in total, and more globally threatened or Near Threatened species (over 80 species), than any other of the world’s flyways.
 Some of the most threatened of the world’s migratory birds occur in the East Asian-Australasian Flyway, including the Spoon-billed Sandpiper Eurynorhynchus pygmeus, the Siberian Crane and the Yellow-breasted Bunting Emberiza aureola (all Critically Endangered).